 For free text questions, you can currently specify a selection of correct responses.
 The implemented simple grading approach compares the participant’s input to this sample solution, ignoring capitalization of letters and whitespaces.
 Again, full points are awarded for correct answers and no points otherwise (as for single choice questions).

-During synchronous live sessions, every participant will receive 10 points for each submitted answer, independent of its correctness.
+During synchronous live quizzes, every participant will receive 10 points for each submitted answer, independent of its correctness.
 If the submitted answer is correct, 5 additional points will be added.
 For partially correct answers, these 5 points are multiplied with a factor described in the sections above.
 If no sample solution is defined, students will not receive any time-dependent bonus, but just the default 10 points (no multiplication with multiplier).

 To incentivize fast and correct answers during live sessions, additional bonus points are awarded.
 Starting time with the first correct answer, players will receive up to 45 points, depending on the duration between their answer and the first one.
 The current slope to zero points is implemented with a duration of 20 seconds.